kubeshop/testkube/docs/docs/4-test-types/container-executor.md

 2. Test.Spec.ExecutionRequest fields are used if they are not filled before.
 3. Executor.Spec fields are used if they are not filled before.

-## Input data
+## Input Data

-You can provide input data via string, files, and git repostories via TestKube Dashboard.
+You can provide input data via string, files, and Git repositories via TestKube Dashboard.
 The data is downloaded into `/data` before the test is run using Kubernetes Init container.
 When using `string` type, the content is put into `/data/test-content` file.
 For example:

 ```
 apiVersion: tests.testkube.io/v3